 Commencement ceremonies recognize the efforts of the CNI College graduates.
 Upon successful completion of their programs, graduates are encouraged to attend a commencement ceremony.
 Graduates who choose to participate in the ceremony are required to pay a graduation fee for their cap and Gown.
-Graduates must also be in good financial standing with CNI College to attend the ceremony.
-Graduates wishing to participate in the Nursing Pinning Ceremonies must also pay the additional charge.
+Graduates must also be in good financial standing with CNI College to attend the ceremony, please see financial aid before signing up.
+Graduates wishing to participate in the Nursing Pinning Ceremonies must also pay an additional charge.
+Please see financial aid before signing up.

 CNI College desires to plan a Pinning Ceremony for each of the BSN cohorts.
 For this to take place there must be at least 80% participation from the cohort.
 There is an additional charge for the Pinning Ceremony.
-Each student in the cohort must also pay a designated non-refundable deposit to commit to the Pinning Ceremony and be checked off with the Graduation requirements to be eligible to participate in the Pinning Ceremony.
+Each student in the court must also pay a designated non-refundable deposit to commit to the Pinning Ceremony and be checked off with the Graduation requirements to be eligible to participate in the Pinning Ceremony.
 Pinning Ceremony paperwork will be distributed in Quarter 8 with all the specifics for the Pinning Ceremony.
+See financial aid to get signed off before signing up.

-BSN Students must complete all the graduation requirements as stated in the BSN Student Handbook in order to participate in the Pinning Ceremony.
+BSN Students must complete all the graduation requirements as stated in the BSN Student Handbook to participate in the Pinning Ceremony.